Case Study

 Testing in Munich and Palm Springs

-We conducted a qualitative study with 8 participants in Munich and 8 in Palm Springs, two markets with very different bundle landscapes, to validate our hypotheses and test the three design directions.
+We ran a qualitative study with 16 participants across Munich and Palm Springs — two markets with very different bundle landscapes — to test the three directions.

-The results were clear: nearly all participants preferred the plan comparison approach.
-It allowed customers to compare options and make an informed decision, and it concisely explained the benefits of each plan without overwhelming them.
-The personalized recommendation was interesting but felt like too much friction before they could start watching.
+The results were clear: nearly all participants preferred the plan comparison.
+It let them compare options and make an informed decision without feeling overwhelmed.
+The personalized recommendation felt like too much friction.
 The drop-in upsell felt like an afterthought.

 Solution